-Those responsible for Group functions are members of the executive management team.
-In addition to the functions mentioned above and the Managing Director the areas of Business Development, IR and New Business are also included in the executive management team.
+\ Those responsible for Group functions are members of the executive management team.
+In addition to the functions mentioned above and the Managing Director, the areas of Business development.
+IR and New Business are also included in the executive management team.

-The risk analyses for operational risks and for risks within the financial reporting were then dealt with in the Auditing Committee and thereafter communicated to the Board.
+The risk analyses for operational risks and the risks within financial reporting were then dealt with in the Auditing Committee and thereafter communicated to the Board.

-For a description of H&M's operational risks see the Administration Report, and for the financial risks see Note 2 Financial risks in H&M in Figures 2011 including the Annual Accounts and Consolidated Accounts.
+For a description of H&M's operational risks see the Administration Report, pages 46-47, and for risks within financial reporting see Note 2 Financial risks on page 60 of the H&M Annual Report 2012.